wbamberg/persona-sumo/sign-in-with-persona.md

 <!-- screenshot -->

-You'll see a popup dialog with the Persona branding, that asks you for an email address to use.
+When you click the button you'll see a popup dialog with the Persona branding, that asks you for an email address to use.
 You can use any email address that you own.
 The address you choose will be used as your identity on this particular website.

 What happens next depends on whether your email provider supports Persona or not.
 Most email providers don't support it yet, but we're working on adding support for Yahoo!
 Mail, Gmail and Outlook/Hotmail in the next few months.
+Note that you don't have to find out whether your email provider supports Persona or not: your browser will work it out based on the email address you choose.

 ## If your email provider doesn't support Persona ##